Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Determine the distance from the spring house to the creek.
 Make it close, but not directly next to the creekbed.
 The creekbed is more likely to collapse if the diverting trench is too close to the wall of the creek.
 Aim for a width where you can safely walk between the house and the creekbed.

 There are two methods to building spring houses: build it into an existing hillside, or build a free-standing structure.
 The earthen method of building it into a hillside is more ecologically sound and uses much less material; the trade-off is construction time.
 A free-standing unit uses more material but takes less time.
-If you have the choice, determine best use for your needs.
+If you have the choice, determine the best use for your needs.

 Excavate the hill to build an earthen spring house.
 Determine the width and height of the intended structure.
 Make the room at least 10-by-10-feet to provide space to move with the height at least 6-feet so an adult can safely stand up inside.
 You can make the height variable because the side with the trench can be shorter.
-The entrance will be on the opposite side to the trench.
+The entrance will be on the opposite side of the trench.

 Understanding how to build a spring house means knowing the importance of getting the floor build right.
 Once you have decided on the walls, plan the exact spot for this structure to go.